ZaenbA/mindful-moments/README.md

 # UX Design
 # **Theme colors:**
 - These colors were chosen because they are intended for the user to feel at ease when accessing the website without feeling overwhelmed with bright flashy colors.
 There are animated floating bubbles to give it that little extra sensory moment for children that may suffer from autism and/ or other mental health concerns.
+Colors were selected by [**Coolors**](https://coolors.co/393e41-d3d0cb-e7e5df-44bba4-e7bb41)
 ![alt text](assets/images/color-palette.png)
 # **Wireframes:**
 ![alt text](assets/images/wireframe.png)